 To respond to the needs of the commercial sector for a wind tunnel testing facility, Dr. Cermak and Dr. Jon Peterka, another leading engineer on the CSU faculty, co-founded Cermak Peterka and Associates (CP/A) in 1981.
 Three years later, Dr. Ron Petersen brought his expertise in pollution dispersion and meteorology to the organization, which was then renamed Cermak Peterka Petersen, Inc. (CPP).
 Together, our three founders alone represent more than 110 years of experience in wind engineering.

-As an international wind engineering company with a history rooted in the origins of the field, CPP offers premier consultation and testing services in the specialized disciplines of wind engineering.
+As an international wind engineering company with a history rooted in the origins of the field, we offer premier consultation and testing services in the specialized disciplines of wind engineering.

-CPP is an employee-owned business with a diverse and innovative staff.
+We are an employee-owned business with a diverse and innovative staff.
 Our priority is to deliver technical excellence through client-focused services.
-Contact us about your project and let us show you what we mean.